SIGNS OF NUTRIENT DEFICIENCIES

 We can also…

-2. try natural alternatives to antibiotics first.
+2. Try natural alternatives to antibiotics first.
 Only use antibiotics if absolutely necessary.
-If you do use antibiotics, it is a good idea to offer targeted support to your body to reclaim the health of you, microbiome.
+If you do use antibiotics, it is a good idea to offer targeted support to your body to reclaim the health of your microbiome.
 You may consider unprocessed organic kefir, yogurt, targeted probiotics, prebiotics, or enzymes.

 If you aren’t certain that you have deficiencies, here are some potential signs: